wslh-bio/spriggan/README.md

 [Output](#output-files)

 ### Using the workflow
-The pipeline is designed to start from raw Illumina short reads.
+The pipeline is designed to start from raw Illumina reads.
 All reads must be in the same directory.
 Then start the pipeline using:
 ```
 nextflow sprriggan.nf --reads [path-to-reads]
 ```